Subsistence economy

+Definition

-A subsistence economy is an economy directed to basic subsistence (the provision of food, clothing, shelter) rather than to the market.
-Henceforth, "subsistence" is understood as supporting oneself at a minimum level.
+"Subsistence" is understood as supporting oneself and family at a minimum level.
+Basic subsistence is the provision of food, clothing, shelter.
+A subsistence economy is an economy directed to one's subsistence rather than to the market.
 Often, the subsistence economy is moneyless and relies on natural resources to provide for basic needs through hunting, gathering, and agriculture.
 In a subsistence economy, economic surplus is minimal and only used to trade for basic goods, and there is no industrialization.

-In hunting and gathering societies, resources are often if not typically underused.
+In hunting and gathering societies, resources are often, if not typically underused.

+The subsistence system is maintained through sharing, feasting, ritual observance and associated norms.

+Harvesting is an important indicator of social capital.

+Subsistence embodies cultural perspectives of relationships to places, people and animals.

+History

 In human history, before the first cities, all humans lived in a subsistence economy.
 As urbanization, civilization, and division of labor spread, various societies moved to other economic systems at various times.
 Some remain relatively unchanged, ranging from uncontacted peoples, to marginalized areas of developing countries, to some cultures that choose to retain a traditional economy.

-Capital can be generally defined as assets invested with the expectation that their value will increase, usually because there is the expectation of profit, rent, interest, royalties, capital gain or some other kind of return.
-However, this type of economy cannot usually become wealthy by virtue of the system, and instead requires further investments to stimulate economic growth.
-In other words, a subsistence economy only possesses enough goods to be used by a particular nation to maintain its existence and provides little to no surplus for other investments.

-It is common for a surplus capital to be invested in social capital such as feasting.